 You don’t have to live with mouth or jaw pain.
-If you are suffering from severe headaches or discomfort, if you want to stop grinding your teeth, visit our Center City dental office for help.
+If you are suffering from severe headaches or discomfort, if you want to stop grinding your teeth, visit our Philadelphia dentists for help.
 Get a healthier mouth with help from Dr. Kimmie Patel or Dr. Kunal Parikh, Philadelphia general dentists.

 Are there natural ways to treat TMJ until I see the dentist?